 Amanpreet (Aman) Kaur

-For the rapidly growing School of Engineering and Applied Science, Aman assists with collection development and liaison services.
 In addition to working on Library Lounge, a Penn Libraries-wide initiative, Aman is engaged in planning Community Health Outreach initiatives in collaboration with the Free Library of Philadelphia, Penn Nursing, Penn Medicine, and other partners both on and off campus.
 In 2019, the Center for Public Health Initiatives (CPHI) appointed Aman to the role of Associate Fellow in recognition of this work.
 Through her collaboration with CPHI, Aman received funding from the Office of the Provost and the Wellness at Penn Division to coordinate Weekly Themed Wellness Walks, one of three winning pitches from the Chief Wellness Officer's "Your Big (Wellness) Idea" Challenge.
 In 2020, Weekly Themed Wellness Walks became a student-led organization called Penn Walks 2 Wellness (PW2W), of which Aman is one of the advisors.
 Aman also became an advisor for Penn EduCare, a health literacy-focused student organization.